egorFiNE/node-stock/README.md

+# ABANDONED

+This software was created in the era of node v0.2, so by modern times it is completelly and utterly ancient.
+This code is only left around as a description for the files format which is straightforward to read/write in any progamming language of your choice.

 # node-stock

 An extremely fast and efficient **[Node.js](http://nodejs.org)** storage engine for raw stock market tick data as well as a couple of handy modules for trading software development.